-The proposed Klipkraal WEF 1 is depicted on the 1: 250 000 Sutherland 3220 (1983) (Council of Geoscience, Pretoria) (Figure S3).
-This map indicates that the north-east portion as well as a small portion in the development is underlain by Jurassic Dolerite (Jd, red) while the rest of the footprint is underlain by the Teekloof Formation (Pte; green) of the Adelaide Subgroup (Beaufort Group).
+The proposed Klipkraal WEF 2 is depicted on the 1: 250 000 Sutherland 3220 (1983) (Council of Geoscience, Pretoria) (Figure S2).
+This map indicates that the south-western portion as well as a small portion in the

-1 GN 320 (20 March 2020): Procedures for The Assessment and Minimum Criteria for Reporting on Identified Environmental Themes in terms of Sections 24(5)(A) and (H) and 44 of the National Environmental Management Act, 1998, when applying for Environmental Authorisation
+1 GN 320 (20 March 2020): Procedures for The Assessment and Minimum Criteria for Reporting on Identified Environmental Themes in terms of Sections 24(5)(A) and (H) and 44 of the National Environmental Management Act, 1998, when applying for Environmental Authorisation development is underlain by Jurassic Dolerite (Jd, red) while the rest of the footprint is underlain by the Teekloof Formation (Pte; green) of the Adelaide Subgroup (Beaufort Group, Karoo Supergroup.